 Chris grew up in southwest Iowa and graduated from Millikin University with a BM in Commercial Music.
 After a short two years at the University of Nebraska directing the Vocal Jazz program and earning his MM in Choral Conducting, Chris relocated to the Twin Cities and has been proud to be a part of Cantus since then.
-Recent appearances with other professional vocal groups include: Minnesota Bach Ensemble, Four Shadow, Omaha Chamber Music Series, Chapter 6, Voices of Omaha, Dulces Voces and Home Free.
-Chris also teaches as a part of the voice faculty at McNally Smith College of Music in Saint Paul.
+In addition to composing and arranging, Chris has made numerous guest appearances with other vocal groups, including: Minnesota Bach Ensemble, Four Shadow, Beer Choir, Omaha Chamber Music Series, Chapter 6, Voices of Omaha, Dulces Voces and Home Free.
+Chris also served on the voice faculty of McNally Smith College of Music until 2017.

 1. When did you know you wanted to sing professionally?

 I knew the instant that I got the phone call saying I was hired by Cantus that someday I would become a professional singer.

 2. If you could commission any composer for Cantus (alive or deceased) who would it be and why?